-BoC's AMLCO is the coordinator for ensuring adherence to the legal and regulatory framework of all entities within BoC and reports to the Chief Compliance Officer.
+The Bank's AMLCO will be the coordinator for ensuring adherence to the legal and regulatory framework of all entities within the Bank and will report to the Chief Compliance Officer.

-Within the Compliance Department (for all BoC Entities that such a department is required by the legal and regulatory framework) a unit is responsible for the prevention and suppression of ML/FT and the Head of this Unit is the designated AMLCO.
-Subsidiary AMLCOs have a direct reporting line to the Audit Committee of the BoC Entity, and a functional reporting line to the Chief Compliance Officer.
+Within the Compliance Department (for all subsidiaries that such a Department is required by the legal and regulatory framework) a unit must be responsible for the prevention and suppression of ML/FT and the Head of this Unit will be the designated AMLCO.
+Subsidiary AMLCOs have a direct reporting line to the Audit Committee of the subsidiary, and a functional reporting line to the Chief Compliance Officer-